S7 Airlines Flight 778: Accident

 Immediately after the touch down, Captain Shibanov armed the spoilers and engaged the aircraft's autobrake to low mode.
 The reverse throttle lever of the right engine was then pulled to the maximum level to slow down the aircraft.
 The reverse lever of the left engine, however, was left untouched.
 Captain Shibanov then pushed the right engine reverse thrust to decrease the rate of deceleration.
 During the landing roll, the take-off warning suddenly alerted the crew on the aircraft's configuration.
 As the take-off alert appeared during Flight 778's landing roll, the crew shrugged it off, thinking that it was an error on the warning system.
 First Officer Chernykh then tried multiple times to erase the warning from the aircraft's cockpit monitor (ECAM).
 He then reported that Flight 778 had successfully landed on the runway.
 The controller gave landing confirmation to the crew and instructed them to exit the runway to the left along taxiway 6.

 After completing the required tasks for landing, the crew expected the aircraft to slow down.
-However, it didn't and instead it began to pick up speed again.
+However, it did not and instead it began to pick up speed again.
 The aircraft had taken up a large portion of the runway with only 800 meters remaining of the runway's asphalt.
 Captain Shibanov noticed this and asked First Officer Chernykh about what was happening on their aircraft.
 First Officer Chernykh answered that the RPM was increasing.
 Captain Shibanov then ordered him to deploy the right engine's thrust reverser again.
 Subsequently, the right engine thrust reverser was put at its maximum level.
 Simultaneously, Captain Shibanov tried to slow the aircraft down by applying brakes on full-force.

-The crew successfully decreased the aircraft's speed, however the aircraft didn't stop.
+The crew successfully decreased the aircraft's speed, however the aircraft did not stop.
 They began to run out of runway as they became closer to the end.
 Due to their significantly high speed, the aircraft flight system disengaged the spoilers and the autobrakes.